 - Rospatent Inventions and Utility Models Official Gazettes published in the last month.

-Users of the ISS are provided with access to:
+Users of the information-search system (ISS) are provided with access to:

 - a retrospective database of Russian patent documents in facsimile form (contains information on 1,433,000 patent documents for inventions from 1924 to 1993 inclusive);